Medical expert of the article

 Who to contact?

-Treatment of the hypertrophic gastritis
+Treatment hypertrophic gastritis

-Treatment prescribed for hypertrophic gastritis takes into account the causes of pathology, the nature of structural changes in the mucosa, as well as the intensity of symptoms and concomitant diseases of patients.
+Treatment prescribed for hypertrophic gastritis takes into account the causes of the pathology, the nature of structural changes in the mucosa, as well as the intensity of symptoms and concomitant diseases of patients.

 Patients with hypertrophic gastritis are prescribed vitamins B6, B9, B12, C and P.